Bowel changes after bowel cancer treatment

 Sore or itchy skin

-Ongoing diarrhoea or leaking (incontinence) from the bowel can make the skin around the anus sore.
-Sometimes radiotherapy for rectal or anal cancer can also make this area of skin sore, red or broken.
+Ongoing diarrhoea or incontinence (leakage from the bowel) can make the skin around the anus sore.
+Sometimes radiotherapy for rectal or anal cancer can also make this area of skin sore or broken.

-If your skin is sore or passing a bowel movement is painful, speak to your doctor or nurse.
-They can give you advice about looking after your skin and may give you creams or ointments to use.
-They can also check your skin for signs of other problems such as piles (haemorrhoids) or fissures.
+Tell your doctor or nurse if your skin is sore or passing stools (pooing) is painful.
+They can give you advice about looking after your skin.
+They may give you creams or ointments to use.
+They can also check your skin for signs of other problems such as haemorrhoids (piles) or fissures.

 Anal fissure

-After radiotherapy, the skin of the anus may become narrower and less stretchy.
+After pelvic radiotherapy, the skin of the anus may become narrower and less stretchy.
 Sometimes a split develops in the skin of the anus.
 This is called an anal fissure.
-It can cause a sharp, intense pain when you pass a stool (poo).
+It can cause a sharp, intense pain when you pass stools (poo).

 We have more information about anal fissures after pelvic radiotherapy.